About us – Left column

 Challenges of menstruation – Left column

-For around 50% of the global population, menstruation is a natural process of the own body during the reproductive years.
-Still about 8.8 million women and girls in Nepal are facing complex challenges like superstitions, stigma and discriminatory practices during their menstruation.
+As of 2026, there are approximately 15.5 million women and girls in Nepal.
+For them, menstruation is a natural process of the body during the reproductive years.
+Still, women and girls in Nepal face complex challenges like superstitions, stigma and discriminatory practices during their menstruation.
 One of these practices is called Chhaupadi.
 Chhaupadi is an old tradition, based on social and cultural norms, where it is believed that women are “impure” during their menstruation.
-Meanwhile they are banished from their houses and social activities, staying in isolated “menstruation huts”.
-There they are exposed to dangerous conditions, that may cause illness and sometimes death (GIZ, 2018).
+Meanwhile they are banished from their houses and social activities, staying in isolated “menstruation huts.”
+There, they are exposed to dangerous conditions, including cold, wild animals, and sexual violence (Global Divide, 2026).
 Nepalese law criminalised this harmful practice in 2017.
-Sadly it is still widespread in mid- and western regions of Nepal.
-In the Mid-western mountains, 71.2 % of women and girls stay in Chhaupadi during menstruation (Central Bureau of Statistics, 2015).
+Sadly, it still frequently occurs in many of Nepal’s districts.
+In 2019, the National Human Rights Commission documented at least 16 Chhaupadi-related deaths in a single year in Sudurpaschim Province.
+There were 3 reported deaths across Nepal in 2025 (Global Divide, 2026).
+In 2020, 8.7% of girls nationwide still practiced Chhaupadi (World Vision, 2020).

 –Volunteer – 2